 Requirements When Buying Life Insurance For A Grandparent

 The only requirement for a grandchild to take out life insurance for a grandparent is that they (the grandparent) are willing to answer the health questions (if any) and sign the application.
-If your grandparents are unwilling to participate in the process, there is no way to insure them.
+If your grandparents are unwilling to partake in the process, there is no way to insure them.

 If they refuse to participate, your best end-of-life planning option would be a pre-paid burial plan or putting money into a savings account.